Faculty & Staff

 Nicholas S. Vonortas, (Ph.D., New York University) Professor of Economics and International Affairs.
 Economics of technological change, industrial organization, science and technology policymaking.

 Al Teich, (Ph.D., Massachusetts Institute of Technology) Research Professor of Science, Technology & International Affairs.
+Visa and immigration policies, globalization impacts on U.S. science and technology; federal budgeting and priority-setting for research.

 Christopher Cahill, (Ph.D., SUNY-Stony Brook) Professor of Chemistry and International Affairs.
 Hybrid materials, f-element chemistry, Nuclear fuel cycle, X-ray crystallography, and Luminescent materials.